-I’m especially impressed by their emergency food calculator (front and center on the homepage), which allows you to specifically enter the number of people, calories per person, and duration.
+I’m especially impressed by their emergency food calculator, which allows you to specifically enter the number of people, calories per person, and duration.

 It’ll then automatically populate your cart with a variety of foods that will meet that goal.
 They start you at a default of 1800 calories per person, expecting that you’ll add in things like freeze-dried fruit, meat, vegetables, or milk.
 That’ll bring up the total calories, but also give you much-needed snacks (and bonus nutrition).

 Change the daily calories to whatever you’d like, depending on your family’s needs.
 It’ll still give you concrete recommendations and help take the guesswork out of planning an emergency food supply.
 For example, for my family of four, I asked for enough emergency meals to provide 2,000 calories per day for 14 days.

 They’re now completely transparent, even more so than many other companies.
 I couldn’t be happier, and I’m so glad they’ve completely turned the company around.

 So now the important questions…